How far did I run?

 Use Google Maps

-The most convenient tool for planning running routes is, hands down, Google Maps.
+The most convenient tool for planning how far to run is, hands down, Google Maps.

 All you need to do is to input in the start and endpoint of your running route, and voila!